armada-alliance/cardano-heartbeat/docs/usb-backup-notes.md

 > nofail allows the server to boot if the drive is not inserted.

+Create the mountpoint & set default ACL for files and folders with umask.

 ```bash
 cd; mkdir $HOME/core-backup; umask 022 $HOME/core-backup
 ```